patrikbego/react-prerendering/demo-node-server/posts/java-introduction-to-blockchain.md

 **MINING**
-Mining is a kind of a core process in the blockchain.
+Mining is a core process in the blockchain.
 It is a process of validating transactions and adding it to the blockchain and solving a "cryptographic puzzle."
 To mine a block, miners need to find a nonce.

-In Javachain mining, the method is located in BlockService.
+In Javachain, the mining method is located in BlockService.
 ```
 public Block mineBlock(Wallet wallet, List<Transaction> transactions, Block previousBlock)
             throws SignatureException {
 ...
 ```

-Here we validate the transactions, previous blocks and mine the nonce.
+In this method, we validate the transactions, previous blocks and mine the nonce.
 A nonce is a dynamic number that is used in the blockchain "proof of work" algorithm.
 It is a number added to a hashed or encrypted block and is becoming more significant with each block (the computational power needed to mine the block is becoming more and more complicated).